 - The moment the FY 2024 2027 TIP is adopted, that's the controlling document for any US DOT agency or department looking at projects in Macon-Bibb. - If a project's funding source isn't reflected in the controlling TIP document, it's not eligible to draw from said Federal funding source (e.g., 5307, 5310, 5339(a), etc. etc.). - We have significant projects in the 5310 and 5339(a) program in the existing TIP (FY 2021 2024) for FY 2024 that aren't explicitly carried over in the Macon Project Cost Summary attachment that you just sent over.
 Without those program funds identified, I'm risking causing SIGNIFICANT problems on existing transit projects that are already planned for/in various stages of process. - MATS staff cannot unilaterally make changes that risk one set of projects (i.e., transit) for the sake of expediting another (road & bridge).
 That's a decision for our Policy Committee.
 If Policy Committee chooses to do that, it will be with full knowledge of what they are doing, and why (candidly, I'm still not clear on the "why" part myself...)

 Phil?
 Jonathan?
-Do you have anything else to add a t this noint? ГИП JUHALHAH!
-DO VOU Have שווווווווצ C13C 10 สนน ส 1 11115 LICHIEL !
+Do you have a nything else to add at this noint?

 Macon Area Transportation Study

 Terminal Station | 200 Cherry Street, Suite 300

 Macon, GA 31201 | NEW NUMBER: 478-241-2566